 Turkish/Bulgarian Border Inspection – Day 3

-During the week from July 6th to 12th, Eyes on Animals, in conjuction with two other animal welfare partners (CIWF and AWF) carried out an intensive investigation of livestock trucks transporting cattle and sheep from all over Europe across the border into Turkey.
+During the week from July 6th to 12th, Eyes on Animals, together with two other animal welfare partners (CIWF and AWF) carried out an intensive investigation of livestock trucks transporting cattle and sheep from all over Europe across the border into Turkey.
 This inspection and its´ findings received extensive media attention.

 Day 3: This morning, an Eyes on Animals team checked the situation immediately after the border on the Turkish side, in Kapikule.
 Again, animals awaited, sometimes days, along the roadside or in parking lots of petrol stations, until all the paperwork was in order before they could continue their journey.
 In an area where the trucks of Keus & Mollink always go, we found two trucks, including the truck with young bulls for slaughter, which we had seen the previous evening.
 A second truck from this company was a brand new truck with all necessary facilities for these long journeys.
 These animals had a thick layer of straw on the floor, sufficient space and the drivers were busy giving the animals hay and water.